chaoss/wg-risk/metrics/Bus_Factor.md

 Question: How high is the risk to a project should the most active people leave?

 ## Description
-The Bus Factor is a compelling metric because it visualizes the question "how many contributors can we lose before a project stalls?" by hypothetically having these people get run over by a bus (more pleasently, how many would have to win in a lottary and decide to move on).
+The Bus Factor is a compelling metric because it visualizes the question "how many contributors can we lose before a project stalls?" by hypothetically having these people get run over by a bus (more pleasantly, how many would have to win in a lottery and decide to move on).

 The Bus Factor is the smallest number of people that make 50% of contributions.